innovolt/innovolt-password-manager/README.md

 It provides a set of user friendly CLIs to interact with the Password Manager

 # Prerequisite
-Please create an account on https://sdkms.fortanix.com
+1. Please create an account on https://sdkms.fortanix.com
+2. Install docker on your machine (https://docs.docker.com/get-docker/)

 # Build docker image (from src)(optional step)
 ```